AOEpeople/StackFormation/README.md

 ### Template merging

-StackForation allows you to configure more than one template:
+StackFormation allows you to configure more than one template:

 ```
 stacks: